-- 3. MIDLAND TEXAS NOVEMBER 2021-FEBRUARY 2022: This case study was the result of a 9 million dollar financing where the financing consortium wanted to see physical real time proof that the replaceable skin layer technology could perform as stated.
+- 3. MIDLAND TEXAS NOVEMBER 2021-FEBRUARY 2022: This case study was the result of a 9-million-dollar financing where the financing consortium wanted to see physical real time proof that the RSL Membranes[TM] could perform as stated.
 A 10 m3/hr (800 bbl/day) replaceable skin layer membrane system was operated for a four-month period and was reviewed by the financing consortium.
-The operating data confirmed the following. - Replaceable skin layer membranes provide the benefit of one process unit being capable of separating colloidal solids and oil simultaneously.
-In fact, the operator of the E & P facility, where the replaceable skin layer membrane treatment pilot was operating, declared that there was no oil in the produced water that would be the feed water to the pilot.
-The reason he made this declaration is because prior to the pilot unit, the produced water had already gone through three conventional oil water separation processes.
-As shown below, (see Figure 19) there was residual oil in the water being treated by the replaceable skin layer membranes and that oil was separated by the membranes.
-A frack tank was used to collect the mixture of water, and separated solids and oil vacated from the replaceable skin layer membrane housing during backwash.
-There is a distinct layer of oil on the surface of the frack tank.
-In fact, the frack tank has three distinct layers; the top oil layer, the bottom settled solids from the back wash and a relatively clean layer of water sandwiched in the middle.
-The middle layer of water was always conveyed back to the raw water tank feeding the replaceable skin layer membranes.
-The separated oil was skimmed and sent to the production tanks.
-The remaining small volume of solids/sludge waste on the bottom of the frack tank was sent to a solids handling facility. - The treated permeate water from the replaceable skin layer membranes was crystal clear with an NTU was <1 - The cost to operate the replaceable skin layer membrane is significantly less than the closest competing technology, commonly known as DAF (dissolved air flotation technology).
-DAF which is widely used by the US Petroleum industry and global off shore oil and gas production platforms.
-More detail is provide in the 5th Case study below
+The operating data confirmed the following. - RSL Membranes[TM] provide the benefit of one process unit being capable of separating colloidal solids and oil simultaneously.
+In fact, the operator of the E&P facility, where the field test occurred, declared that there was no oil in the produced water that would be the feed water to the pilot.
+The reason he made this declaration is because prior to the pilot RSL Membrane[TM] unit, the produced water had already gone through three conventional oil water separation processes.
+A frack tank was used to collect the contents of the RSL MembraneTM housing during the back wash of the membranes.
+During backwash, air is used as the backwash agent.
+A mixture of water separated solids and oil are vacated from the RSL Membrane[TM] housing during the backwash cycle into a frac tank.
+As shown below, (see Figure 19), there is a distinct layer of oil on the surface of the frac tank.
+In fact, the frac tank has three distinct layers; the top oil layer, the bottom settled solids from the back wash and a relatively clean layer of water sandwiched in the middle.
+The middle layer of water is conveyed back to the raw water tank feeding the RSL MembranesTM.
+The separated oil is skimmed and sent to the production tanks.
+The remaining small volume of solids/sludge waste on the bottom of the frack tank is sent to a solids handling facility and is the reject component of the RSL membrane[TM] technology. - The treated permeate water from the RSL MembranesTM was crystal clear with an NTU was <1 - The cost to operate the RSL Membrane is significantly less than the closest competing technology, commonly known as DAF (dissolved air flotation technology).
+Because conventional membranes have typically failed due to fouling, DAF was considered the best available technology to treat produced water from the North American Petroleum industry.
+More detail is provided in the 5th Case study below

-Figure 19: Frack tank containing Backwash (Water, Oil and Solids) resulting from Produced Water Treatment using Replaceable skin layer membranes
+Figure 19: Frack tank containing Backwash (Water, Oil and Solids) resulting from Produced Water Treatment using RSL MembranesTM